SPACE

 - Collaborator 2, HSU Yang, NUS

-- Collaborator 3, MORAND Serge, CNRS / UMR ASTRE
+- Collaborator 3, MORAND Serge, CNRS / UMR ASTRE / IRL HealthDEEP

 - Collaborator 4, PULLIAT Gwenn, CNRS / UMR Art-Dev

-- Research Fellow, CHEN Ying, CNRS@CREATE
+- Research Fellow, BANERJEE Kamalika, CNRS@CREATE

 - Research Fellow, Dr. GUHA Panchali, SMU